 Jaws the Restoration

-I was watching this absolutely fascinating 8-minute documentary showing how technical masters recently restored Steven Spielberg’s masterpiece “Jaws” for release on Bluray.
+I watched this absolutely fascinating 8-minute documentary showing how technical masters recently restored Steven Spielberg's masterpiece “Jaws” for release on Bluray.

 I mean — thank goodness!
 Right?